of behavior that is impressive and ambitious in scope

 subtle pressure of his grip, that it said or meant that you were the faintest brother to him, perhaps distantly removed by circumstance or blood but a brother nonetheless.

-the everyday speech of the people (as distinguished from literary language)
+the everyday speech of the people

 Before I knew of him, I had never even conceived of someone like him.
 A Korean man, of his age, as part of the